Empowering Creativity Through Sustainability

 You can donate unused creative supplies by contacting us through our website or visiting our collection events.

-Who benefits from artventory?
+Who benefits from Artventory?

 Under-resourced youth and community organizations benefit from our repurposed creative supplies, fostering inclusivity and creativity.

-Where are pop-up booths located?
+Where are fundrasiers located?

 How can I get involved?